 Divorce can be a difficult and emotional process for anyone.
 Still, for women in India, the added complexity of navigating a legal system that is often not in their favour can make it even more challenging.
 However, it is essential for women to understand their rights during this process, as doing so can help them to assert their rights and obtain the best possible outcome.
-In this blog post, we will discuss the rights of divorced women in India, including alimony, child custody, and property rights.
+In this blog post, we will discuss the rights of divorced women in India, focusing on the following aspects:

-We will also provide information on legal resources and support available to divorced women in India.
-By the end of this post, you will better understand your rights as a divorced woman in India and how to assert them.
+We will also provide information on legal resources and support available to divorced women.
+By the end of this post, you will better understand your rights as a divorced woman and how to assert them.
 The following are the rights granted:

 Usually, child custody rights are granted to the mother when the child is below 5 years keeping in mind the emotional attachment a child has with their mother, it is considered essential for their growth and well-being.